Automate MACD analysis using n8n workflows

 • If your data has gaps, fill or skip the gaps deliberately.
 EMA is sensitive to gaps.

-• Rate limits: fetch only what you need.
-Requesting decades of minute data hits limits and costs.
+• Rate limits matter: fetch only what you need.
+Requesting decades of minute data hits limits and costs more.

-• For speed, compute EMA iteratively and carry the last EMA forward between runs if you run the workflow frequently.
+• For speed, compute EMA iteratively and carry the last EMA forward between runs if you run the workflow often.

 Concrete output examples